Care by skin condition, why important?

 If this lipid layer becomes too thin or even full of holes, your skin is more and more at the mercy of external influences.
 Wind and heating air accelerate the loss of moisture.
 There are noticeably and visibly dry patches.
 Bacteria and free radicals have an easy time of it.
 They cause inflammation and cell damage that penetrate deep into the skin.

 Sensitive skin rarely comes out of nowhere

 Sensitive skin can have several causes.
-Cause Number 1: You may have inherited this tendency.
+Cause Number 1: You may have inherited the tendency to do this.
 Your skin simply produces a little less sebum (sebum) to maintain a stable barrier and is more prone to irritation.
 Proper care is essential.
 But there is a danger lurking here: Resist the urge to overwhelm your sensitive skin with too many cosmetics!

 Why over-care makes your skin sensitive

 For comparison, imagine that each of your meals consisted of over 100 different ingredients - sweet, sour, salty, spicy, fatty, stuffing, all at once and in significant amounts.
 Feeling of fullness pre-programmed!
 Skin cells can also become oversaturated and simply no longer digest all the well-intentioned “food”.
-And in the case of the skin, too, a cell metabolism that works well or not so well has a direct effect on the body's defences.
+And in the skin, too, whether the cell metabolism works well or not so well has a direct effect on the immune system.

 More on this in the article Applied too thickly - why too much cream is not good for sensitive skin.